Sindhis in India: Ahmedabad

-Ahmedabad's population increased dramatically in when many households and individuals of Hindu Sindhi descendants arrived from Pakistan for refuge into Ahmedabad.
-Kubernagar was established with barracks (houses), which were allocated to the refugees who arrived into Ahmedabad.
+Ahmedabad's population increased dramatically in when many households and individuals of Hindu Sindhi descendants arrived from Pakistan for migrate into Ahmedabad.
+Kubernagar was established with barracks (houses), which were allocated to the migrants who arrived into Ahmedabad.

 Gandhidham

 The Maharaja of Kutch, His Highness Maharao Shri Vijayrajji Khengarji Jadeja, at the request of Mohandas Gandhi, gave 15,000 acres (61 km2) of land to Bhai Pratap, who founded the Sindhu Resettlement Corporation to rehabilitate Sindhi Hindus uprooted from their motherland.
 The Sindhi Resettlement Corporation (SRC) was formed with Acharaya Kriplani as chairman and Bhai Pratap Dialdas as managing director.
 The main objective of the corporation was to assist in the rehousing of displaced persons by the construction of a new town on a site a few miles inland from the location selected by the Government of India for the new port of Kandla on the Gulf of Kachchh.
 The first plan was prepared by a team of planners headed by Dr. O. H. Koenigsberger, director of the Government of India's division of housing.
 This plan was subsequently revised by Adams Howard and Greeley company in 1952.
 The town's foundation stone was laid with the blessings of Mohandas Gandhi, and hence the town was named Gandhidham.